bryandodd/bryandodd.github.io/docs/scripts/yubikey/yk-openpgp.md

 For example, setting the URL enables use of the `--fetch` command to automatically retrieve a copy of your public key.

-### Loading PGP Keys
+## Loading PGP Keys

-!!! warning "This is where you need to have a plan before continuing ..."
+!!! warning "Plan ahead before continuing ..."

     Keys can ***ONLY*** be transferred to Yubikey from your ***GnuPG Keyring***.

     * If you've previously loaded them to another Yubikey, all you have in your current keyring will be key *stubs*.
 This is not sufficient for setting up a new Yubikey, so additional steps will be required.
-    * If you've got your public / private keys exported to ASCII-armored files, this alone is not sufficient for setting up a new Yubikey.
+    * Make sure you've got your public / private keys exported to ASCII-armored files.
+You will need to re-load your keys from backup to replace stubs with actual keys.
     * Loading keys to Yubikey is a <span style="color: var(--md-code-hl-special-color)">***one way operation***</span>.
 Once loaded into Yubikey, you can't export your private key again, so your only option is to delete the keys and upload new ones.

     **This step is especially important.** If you intend to load your OpenPGP keys onto ***multiple Yubikeys***, pay close attention to the order of operations performed here.